 Watersheds are land areas draining or channeling rainfall and snowmelt first to creeks, streams, and rivers, and then to larger bodies of water, and the ocean.
-Stormwater is the water that enters local watersheds through storm drains without being filtered.
+Stormwater is the water that enters local watersheds through storm drains without being filtered or cleaned.
 Use some of these simple stormwater action steps to improve the health of Puget Sound.
 You may already be doing some of them!

 Native plants are a precious natural resource.
 When they are endangered by human development or invasive plant species, the birds, insects, and even fish that depend on them can also become threatened.
 Choosing native plants in gardening and preserving them in our natural environments improves biodiversity and the overall health of our watershed.
 View our guide on the native plants of Seahurst Park, and likely of your local neighborhood.

 The organisms found on local shorelines have some very interesting adaptations to live in this unique ecosystem.
 Use our beach guide to identify local creatures and ways you can help them as you explore gently.